Founding the PBPF

-No one person—other that PB himself!—could possibly know or name all of the individuals who have been involved with the PBPF over its 20+ year history.
-What we’d like to do here is identify the individuals who have played a special role in its history and tell you something about our current board members.
+No one person—other than PB himself!—could possibly know or name all of the individuals who have been involved with the PBPF over its 20+ year history.
+What we’d like to do here is identify the individuals who have played a special role in its history.

 To that end, we must begin with three very special people: Anthony Damiani, Kenneth Hurst, and Robert Larson.
 A full appreciation of each of these good men would take many pages; at present we will focus only upon their relationship to the creation and operation of the Paul Brunton Philosophic Foundation.